-When the news of Guru Har Rai's demise on 6 October, 1661 reached Tegh Bahadur in due course, the group headed back towards Punjab probably towards end 1663 or early 1664.
-On the way to Delhi, Tegh Bahadur heard that Guru Har Krishan was in Delhi with the Guru family.
+When the news of Guru Har Rai's demise on 6 October, 1661 reached Tegh Bahadur in due course, bearing in mind the distances, the communication system those days and movement of the vaheer and parcharaks, the group headed back towards Punjab probably towards end 1663 or early 1664.
+However, Mata Gujri, young Gobind Rai and family stayed on at Patna which was now a Sikh centre.
+On the way to Delhi, Baba Tegh Bahadur heard that Guru Har Krishan was in Delhi with the Guru family.
 Baba Ram Rai, Guru Har Khrishan's older brother was in Delhi also.